jtremback/cross-chain-validation/spec/init.md

 3. Once all validators of the baby blockchain have issued the aforementioned transaction, the parent blockchain (1) initializes the staking module for the baby blockchain, and (2) initiates the establishment of a connection between itself and the baby blockchain.
 Once these two tasks have been successfully executed, the process sends a packet to the baby blockchain that signalizes that the connection has been made.
 Once the acknowledgment for the packet is received, the parent blockchain can start manipulating the validator set of the baby blockchain.

-## Validator Operator Viewpoint

-A operator of a validator participates in a social consensus in order to validate the baby blockchain.
-The social consensus process leads to a creation of the genesis file of the baby blockchain.
-Roughly speaking, the validator operator "uses" the genesis file in two ways:
-- It starts the validator for the baby blockchain.
-- It uses the genesis file in order to issue a transaction to the parent blockchain specifying that it is indeed willing to participate as a validator on the baby blockchain (in order to fulfil the cross-chain validation concept).

-## Definitions

-Since the initial validators of the baby blockchain are bonded and slashable on the parent blockchain, the baby blockchain is not *safe* until its initial validators are bonded on the parent blockchain.
-Thus, we specify a special IBC packet of type START_BABY_BLOCKCHAIN sent by the parent to the baby blockchain to signalize that the initial validators of the baby blockchain are bonded.
-In other words, the baby blockchain starts to "operate" once the START_BABY_BLOCKCHAIN packet is received.
-Importantly, nothing prevents the baby blockchain from producing blocks even before the START_BABY_BLOCKCHAIN packet is received.
-However, the produced transaction **should not be** trusted since the blockchain was not secured at times of producing the transactions.

-If the START_BABY_BLOCKCHAIN transaction is received by the baby blockchain, we say that the baby blockchain is *secured*.
-Otherwise, the baby blockchain is not secured.
-Hence, we aim to satisfy the following property:
-- *Liveness:* If the baby and parent blockchain are not censored and the relayer works correctly, then the baby blockchain eventually becomes secured.

 ## Function Definitions